Customs and immigration

 If you are a NEXUS member, you can choose to use the dedicated NEXUS kiosk or use your passport at one of the regular PIKs.
 Diplomats and their families should continue to use the special services counter for in-person processing.

-Save time by using Advanced CBSA Declaration
+Save time by using Advance Declaration

 Clearing customs